mymayank29/Trucker/README.md

-This is Readme file for trucker project.
+This is Readme file for trucker project